eebod/E-space-hashnode/cl0pl7h1j00veyunvb3nl4se8.md

 Reverting a transaction is considered malicious, so if a validator tries to do so and the system picks up the actor, their stake is slashed.
 This makes it gives finality an economic value.
 Examples of blockchains using Proof of Stake include Polkadot, Cardano and now Ethereum.

-**Immutability** **\&gt;** This means, once data has successfully been recorded in a block and enough blocks have been mined ahead of that block to reach finality, that data can no longer be changed.
+**Immutability :** This means, once data has successfully been recorded in a block and enough blocks have been mined ahead of that block to reach finality, that data can no longer be changed.

-**Provenance** **\&gt;** A user can prove beyond reasonable doubt that something happened on the chain.
+**Provenance** : A user can prove beyond reasonable doubt that something happened on the chain.
 This happens due to two main reasons, one is that blockchain data and transactions are public, and the other is that transactions require practically unforgeable signatures to be valid, so any finalized transaction, can be proven to have been intentionally carried out.

 ## Blockchain Use Cases